TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 First, the good news: this is a solid piece of hardware with a decent voltage regulator that is used in many community projects.
+You *can* run your sketches on this board, and many community-projects use this development board.

 The board comes with a variety of *ESP32 modules* installed, typically *WROOM 32D* (featuring a PCB antenna) and *WROOM 32U* (with an IPX connector for an external antenna).